metayeti/YABS.js/HOWTO.md

 These scripts are running on your standard Node environment and offer everything that JavaScript with Node already offers.
 They can be as complex or as basic as needed.

-The script can either work synchroniously or asynchroniously, meaning that inside the script, we can choose to have a sequence of commands like this:
+The script can either work synchronously or asynchronously, meaning that inside the script, we can choose to have a sequence of commands like this:

 ```JS
 do_thing();